zopencommunity/meta/web/package_requests_server/README.md

 Status changes are appended to the `request_events` audit table.
 A request also records its first acknowledgement and availability timestamps.

-The public interface creates an opaque voter ID in browser storage.
-It is a low-friction community-interest signal, not a verified one-person-one-vote system.
-The unique database constraint prevents accidental duplicate votes from the same browser, and the API adds per-IP request throttling without storing IP addresses.
+For guests, the public interface creates an opaque voter ID in browser storage.
+For signed-in users, votes are keyed by the durable GitHub user ID, enforcing one vote per request across signed-in devices.
+On sign-in, the browser asks the API to move its existing guest votes to the GitHub identity and removes the corresponding guest rows so they are not counted twice.
+The API never exposes voter identities publicly and adds per-IP request throttling without storing IP addresses.
+Guest voting remains a low-friction interest signal and cannot prevent a determined person from using multiple anonymous browsers, so all votes remain advisory.

 The bulk-request interface accepts a pasted list or CSV, validates every row, and checks the public catalog before submission.
 The bulk API independently